Identification and adaptive control of a high-contrast focal plane wavefront correction system: E-M algorithm based adaptive control

-As shown in Fig.~\ref{fig:learning} (a), the rate of convergence of the wavefront correction became faster after each learning trial.
-Note that we ran the E-M identification after every learning iteration, however, to keep the figure clean, we only report a few of the typical results (wavefront control with the initial biased model and after 1, 5, 10, 15, 19 learning trials).
-After only 19 learning trials, the FPWC system was able to reach $1 \times 10^{-6}$ in one control step and below $2 \times 10^{-7}$ contrast in three control steps, which is faster than the results from the off-line system identification.
 Figs.~\ref{fig:learning} (b) (c) (d) show the changes in the estimates of process noise and observation noise covariances and their ratio at each learning trial.
 As shown in these figures, we underestimated the noise levels at the beginning.
 The adaptive controller quickly corrected these incorrect assumptions.
 Then, the adaptive controller gradually corrected the errors in the Jacobian matrix, so that the process and observation noise covariance estimates decreased with additional learning trials.
 More details about the adaptive control experiment can be seen in the video in Fig.~\ref{fig:video}.

 By using this reinforcement learning approach, much effort is saved, and accuracy gained, by not having to take testbed layout measurements, perform phase retrieval and surface characterization, or having to manually tune the controller and estimator parameters.
 The reinforcement learning adaptive control results also shows promise for enabling self-maintenance of the FPWC during the mission.